 General Electric says a newly-defined performance improvement package (PIP) will bring the Boeing 747-8 engine to within 1% of fuel-burn targets, but acknowledges additional upgrades will be needed to close the final gap with a follow-on upgrade package.
 The PIP will tackle the bulk of a 2.7% shortfall in specific fuel consumption discovered during flight tests of the GEnx-2B67-powered 747-8-8F freighter.
 The engine, common to both the cargo and passenger versions of the 747-8, is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GE Defines First Fuel-Burn Improvement Package For 747-8".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GE Defines First Fuel-Burn Improvement Package For 747-8".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.